-101. Due to the difficulty of \\\, the Intelligence Community have focused their effort on \\\ main strategic targets, which they assess will provide insight on the most important strategic topics, with intelligence on the lowest priorities collected on an 'opportunity-only' basis.
-These key targets are \\\.
+101. Due to the difficulty of , the Intelligence Community have focused their effort on main strategic targets, which they assess will provide insight on the most important strategic topics, with intelligence on the lowest priorities collected on an 'opportunity-only' basis.
+These key targets are .

-103. SIS told us that this means operating with "strategic patience" in terms of both recruiting agents and increasing staff.
-Whilst there are a \\\ group of staff working on this issue, SIS was clear that a sudden surge in numbers would not yield results more quickly.
-It is the difficulty of recruiting Russian agents with the right accesses, and the careful planning, tradecraft and operational security around any prospective agents - so as to ensure their safety and minimise any political risk to HMG - which means that it takes a relatively long time for intelligence efforts to produce results.
+103. SIS told us that this means operating with "strategic patience" in terms of both recruiting agents and increasing staff.111 Whilst there are a group of staff working on this issue, SIS was clear that a sudden surge in numbers would not yield results more quickly.112 It is the difficulty of recruiting Russian agents with the right accesses, and the careful planning, tradecraft and operational security around any prospective agents - so as to ensure their safety

-&lt;sup>108 Oral evidence - GCHQ, \\\ December 2018.
+108 Oral evidence - GCHQ, December 2018.

-&lt;sup>109 Oral evidence - MI5, \\\ November 2018.
+109 Oral evidence - MI5, November 2018.

-&lt;sup>110 Written evidence - 2018 ICE Plan requirements for Russia.
+Written evidence - 2018 ICE Plan requirements for Russia.

-&lt;sup>112 Oral evidence - SIS, \\\ December 2018; we note that SIS \\\ and has a "series of protections" around the people who do go into the team.
+112 Oral evidence - SIS, December 2018; we note that SIS and has a "series of protections" around the people who do go into the team.